VladimirUmek/alif_ensemble_appkit-bsp/setools/README.md

 [build/config](./build/config) | JSON configuration files.
 [build/images](./build/images) | Binaries containing application stubs.

 One can copy `build` directory into SETOOLS installation root.
-From the command window execute:

-To develop application using M55_HE one must generate and download debug stubs by execution from the command window:
+To develop application using M55_HE one must generate and download debug stubs by executing the following commands from the command window:

     app-gen-toc -f .\build\config\mram_he.json
     app-write-mram -p